 - For lightweight and sheer fabrics like silk charmeuse or chiffon use a shorter stitch length (1.5-2).
 Otherwise, the fabric may pucker.

-2. For medium weight fabrics use the standard stitch length – 2.0 – 2.5
+2. For medium-weight fabrics use the standard stitch length – of 2.0 – 2.5

 3. For heavyweight fabrics and for quilts with a few layers of fabric and batting set the stitch length longer – 3.0 -4.0